Character class: In fantasy games and role-playing games

 Some RPGs feature another variation on the classes mechanic.
 For example, in Warhammer Fantasy Roleplay, players choose a career.
 The career works like a class with abilities (known in WFRP as skills and talents) added to the character based on the chosen career.
 However, as the player advances and gains more experience he or she may choose a new career according to a predefined career path or change to a completely different career.
 WFRP is also notable in that characters are encouraged to roll to determine their starting career which is compensated for by free XP which can be spent on more skills.

 As an alternative to class-based systems, skill-based systems are designed to give the player a stronger sense of control over how their character develops.
 In such systems, players can often choose the direction of their characters as they play, usually by assigning points to certain skills.
 Classless games often provide templates for the player to work from, many of which are based on traditional character classes.
 Many classless games' settings or rules systems lend themselves to the creation of character following certain archetypal trends.
 For example, in the role-playing video game Fallout, common character archetypes include the "shooter", "survivalist", "scientist", "smooth talker" and "sneaker", unofficial terms representing various possible means of solving or avoiding conflicts and puzzles in the game.
 GURPS, which inspired Fallout's system, also used a classless system.

-The original PlayStation 2 release of the role-playing video game Final Fantasy XII included a skill-based system in which as the player progressed, they would they would gain buffs and abilities (called licenses) via the game's License Board (of which each party member shared).
+The original PlayStation 2 release of the role-playing video game Final Fantasy XII included a skill-based system in which as the player progressed, they would gain buffs and abilities (called licenses) via the game's License Board (of which each party member shared).
 Final Fantasy XIIs re-release Final Fantasy XII International Zodiac Job System and high-definition remaster, Final Fantasy XII: The Zodiac Age changed this system by adding a class (or job) system in which classes could be changed, and they each had separate License Boards.